vitessio/website/content/en/docs/user-guides/topology-service.md

 the Replication Graph.
 If it is the master for a Shard, we update the global Shard record as well.

-Administration tools need to find the tablets for a given Keyspace / Shard: first we get the list of Cells that have Tablets for the Shard (global topology Shard record has these) then we use the Replication Graph for that Cell / Keyspace / Shard to find all the tablets then we can read each tablet record.
+Administration tools need to find the tablets for a given Keyspace / Shard.
+To retrieve this:

+* first we get the list of Cells that have Tablets for the Shard (global topology Shard record has these)
+* then we use the Replication Graph for that Cell / Keyspace / Shard to find all the tablets then we can read each tablet record.

 When a Shard is reparented, we need to update the global Shard record with the new master alias.

-Finding a tablet to serve the data is done in two stages: vtgate maintains a health check connection to all possible tablets, and they report which keyspace / shard / tablet type they serve. vtgate also reads the SrvKeyspace object, to find out the shard map.
+Finding a tablet to serve the data is done in two stages:

+* vtgate maintains a health check connection to all possible tablets, and they report which Keyspace / Shard / Tablet type they serve.
+* vtgate also reads the SrvKeyspace object, to find out the shard map.

 With these two pieces of information, vtgate can route the query to the right vttablet.

-During resharding events, we also change the topology a lot.
-An horizontal split will change the global Shard records, and the local SrvKeyspace records.
+During resharding events, we also change the topology significantly.
+A horizontal split will change the global Shard records, and the local SrvKeyspace records.
 A vertical split will change the global Keyspace records, and the local SrvKeyspace records.

 ## Exploring the data in a Topology Server

-We store the proto3 binary data for each object.
+We store the proto3 serialized binary data for each object.

 We use the following paths for the data, in all implementations: